capsule-rs/capsule/examples/signals/README.md

 # Linux signal handling example

-An example demonstrating how to handle linux signals in a nb2 application.
+An example demonstrating how to handle linux signals in a Capsule application.

 ## Running the application